markoidzan/markoidzan.github.io/_posts/2016-05-21-bootloops-and-bricks.md

 > Hey, why bricks and what the fuck is bootloop?
 I never experienced it on any device.

-First of all, first part would be answered soon, and fit second question answer is &#8211; don&#8217;t lie bitch, you had an bootloop but you just removed battery and reinserted it back.
+First of all, first part would be answered soon, and fit second question answer is – don’t lie bitch, you had an bootloop but you just removed battery and reinserted it back.

 That is an bootloop.
 Problem which most heavy duty experimenters like me had on phone.